Life Cycle of Common UK Mosquito Types

 There are a number of other differences between male and female mosquitoes.
 These are so marked that it’s possible to distinguish the two by sight.
 Male mosquitos are only half the size of their female counterpart and their antennae are covered with fine hairs, to the extent that they look bushy to the naked eye.
 These fine hairs, correctly known as flagella are used by the male to hear the female which he’s looking for her to breed.

-The mosquito generally referred to as the common house mosquito in the UK is Culex pipiens.
-This is a brownish insect with beige bands over the abdomen, and evenly coloured grey wings and dark legs.
+- Culex pipiens (Common House Mosquito) – The most widespread species, often found breeding in standing water.
+They primarily feed on birds but can bite humans.
+This is a brownish mosquitoes type with beige bands over the abdomen, and evenly coloured grey wings and dark legs.
 In size, the female is around 4-10 mm.
 The larvae of this species are capable of surviving in heavily polluted water, while the adults overwinter in homes.

 Takeaways: